 For assistant instructors and teaching assistants.
 Teaching assistants cannot publish the course, add others to the course or merge course sections.

 For librarians working with faculty in their courses.
-Librarians can add content including pages, modules, quizzes, and assignments, participate in discussion boards, comment on student submissions, and message the class or individual students.
+Librarians can add content including pages, modules, quizzes, and assignments, participate in discussion boards, and message the class or individual students.

 For individuals who will be grading items in Canvas.
 The Grader role is similar to the TA role, but has more limited permissions.
 Graders can view all course content including assignments, quizzes, and discussions; however, unlike users in the TA role, Graders cannot edit course content.